2017 Frisco Bowl

 The 2017 Frisco Bowl was a college football bowl game that was played on December 20, 2017, at Toyota Stadium in Frisco, Texas, United States.
 The first annual Frisco Bowl, it featured the Louisiana Tech Bulldogs of Conference USA and the SMU Mustangs of the American Athletic Conference.
-It began at 7:00 PM CST and aired on ESPN.
+It began at 7:00 p.m.
+CST and aired on ESPN.
 It was one of the 2017–18 bowl games that concluded the 2017 FBS football season.
 Sponsored by DXL, a retailer of men's big and tall apparel, the game was officially known as the DXL Frisco Bowl.
 The Bulldogs decisively beat the Mustangs by a score of 51–10.

 Teams

 The game featured the SMU Mustangs against the Louisiana Tech Bulldogs.
 It was the fifth all-time meeting between the schools, with Louisiana Tech having led the series 3–1.
 The Mustangs and Bulldogs played together in the Western Athletic Conference from 2001 until 2004, when SMU joined Conference USA.
 Coincidentally, Conference USA is the conference that Louisiana Tech would join in the same season that SMU joined The American.